deckr41/nvim/README.md

     },
   },

-  -- If not specified, the auto-detect backed is used.
+  -- If not specified, the auto-detect backend is used.
   -- If both are active, Anthropic is used. active_backend = nil,